rehaidib/wpf/Documentation/acceptance_criteria.md

 #### What types of pull requests will be accepted before WPF for .NET Core General Availability in September?

-WPF for .NET Core is seeking functional and performance parity with .NET Framework to offer customers a direct porting path from .NET Framework.
+WWW for .NET Core is seeking functional and performance parity with .NET Framework to offer customers a direct porting path from .NET Framework.
 Given this, only the following will be considered:

 *	Bug fixes that are not reproducible on .NET Framework
 *	IL-neutral formatting changes done by Roslyn analyzers and automatic code fixers